 In every pagoda you have to take off your shoes.
 So if you want to carry yours with you, then take a bag with you so you can put them in there.
 Most easy is to wear flipflops so you can quickly put them on and off.

 To be honest, we didn’t find Yangon that interesting or impressive.
 I would suggest to only stay here for one day, especially if you are short in time to travel around the country.
 There are so much other way more beautiful places to visit in Myanmar!
 The highlight of the city is the Shwedagon Pagoda.
 But if you’re not even into pagoda’s, (or if you’ve already seen dozens of them in Asia), you can even consider to skip Yangon on your Myanmar itinerary.

 More Myanmar travel guides

-We hope you enjoyed reading this blog post!
+We hope you enjoyed reading this blog post about the best things to do in Yangon, Myanmar.
 If you have any questions, please let us know!